rajpurkar/mlx/source/_drafts/dialog-systems-overview.md

 The NRM is trained on a Chinese corpus of around 4.4 million pairs of conversations on Weibo, a microblogging service.

 ## Food for thought
+- Like paper 1, this paper focuses on short text conversation, more specifically on 1-turn interactions.
+- Unlike paper 1 and paper 2, this paper chooses response generation instead of response selection for conversation.
+For evaluation, human labelers "judge whether a response (generated or retrieved) is appropriate and natural to an input post".
+The paper observes that while retrieval-based methods have inconsistent details that render the response unsuitable, NRM models tend to make general responses.
+In addition, the top-k decoded NRM responses to the same prompt can be very different in flavor.

 # Paper 4
 Paper 4 of 4 is *[A Neural Conversational Model](https://arxiv.org/abs/1506.05869)* by Oriol Vinyals, and Quoc Le.